TatianaOniscenco/MyNewProject/README.md

 NOTES
 Page Object Model is used for maintainable UI automation.
 Configurable browser and headless mode.
-Logs and a screenshot saved on every test: Passed or Failed, for evidence.
+Logs and a screenshot saved on every test: Passed or Failed.
+Cucumber HTML report available.
 API tests supported with RestAssured.

 AUTHOR